syrofoam/wayland-flatpak-firefox-toturial/readme.md

 Then you want to set ***media.ffmpeg.vaapi.enabled** bolean to *True*

 ## h265fy
-The firefox addon h265fy turns AV1 video on youtube into h265, new chip should support it tho.
+The firefox addon h265fy turns AV1 video on youtube into h265, new chip should *can* support it.

 ## warning

 **Doing this COULD crash your web browser**

-*But could also result in lower tempratures and better perf*
+*Sucess will result in lower cpu tempratures and better perf*

 ## monitoring
 to check gpu I used ***amdgpu_top***